 All elementary schools are equipped with a computer lab.
-The children are scheduled to go there on a regular basis.
 The lab is equipped with a network system which includes applications for all necessary operations.
 Students and parents are required to sign the AASD Computer Usage Policy before using the District's computer labs.